Free Course Outline Template - Plan a Good Online Course

 We’ve already written about why learning outcomes matter and how to write them.
 Here’s a quick primer for the purposes of this blog post:

-For example, in a course on Business for Bakers, the learning outcomes might be:
+For example, in a course called Start Your Own Bakery in 3 Months, the learning outcomes might be:

 Here is an example from inside a course.
 The module sets are distinguishable by the chevron ( > ) next to them.